distribuerede-systemer-2019/debug_exercise/readme.md

 ```
 And run again.
 Nothing gets updated even though you don't have the same problem as above.
 What's wrong?
 Fix it.

+**Solution**:

+Part 1: The json that we're sending is using account_no which is how it looks in the database, **not in the model of our server** and thus the accountNo of a customer is always 0

+Part 2: We're getting a customer from the database and updating that customer to the same values instead of actually using the input customer, that we're sending.

 ## FINISHED